 II.
-TOWARD A YARDSTICK FOR QUI TAM FILINGS
+TOWARD A YARDSTICK FOR QUI TAM LAWSUITS

 That said, qui tam law remains a rational exercise — in the aggregate and over the long run, at least — and should be amenable to rough modeling based on a full decade’s worth of national data.
 To guide our analysis, we relied on two rules of thumb that we believe ought to be valid:

-- All things being equal, a more populous state should contain more whistleblowers who may witness frauds on the government, which should lead to more qui tam filings.
+- All things being equal, a more populous state should contain more whistleblowers who may witness frauds on the government, which should lead to more qui tam actions.

 First, we calculated the number of qui tam cases filed per $100 billion in federal spending.
 The ten-year rate for 50 states plus D.C. is 21.5 cases, with a median of 17.7 cases.

 And second, we calculated the number of qui tam cases filed per 1 million state residents.
 The ten-year rate for 50 states plus D.C. is 19.4 cases, with a median of 15.7 cases.